Point Cloud – group exhibition

 28 Min.

-Compact-Impact Night is a new media and design exhibition that promotes the latest ideas and creations in technology and places them in the Japanese design and technology store Compact-Impact for public view.
-The idea is to encourage new media artists, designers and technologists to create works beyond the prototyping phase and to give them an outlet for presenting their works to the public; be it art, installation, interior design, product design, space design, web, toys, video manipulation, games, or music.
+Compact-Impact Night was a NYC, new media and design exhibition (2004-2005) that promoted the latest ideas and creations in technology and places them in the Japanese design and technology store Compact-Impact for public view.
+The idea was to encourage new media artists, designers and technologists to create works beyond the prototyping phase and to give them an outlet for presenting their works to the public; be it art, installation, interior design, product design, space design, web, toys, video manipulation, games, or music.